 1. Course Advising Day (also known as Donut Day or Arena Day).
 On Thursday, Sept.
-7. head to the Main Gallery at your designated time (check your CalArts email) where you can meet and greet your instructors before classes actually start on Monday, Sept.
+6., head to the Main Gallery at your designated time (check your CalArts email) where you can finalize registering for classes and meet and greet your instructors and mentors before school actually starts on Monday, Sept.
 11, while the school fuels you with free snacks (donuts in the morning / cookies in the afternoon).

 2. Popcorn and bagels.
 Speaking of free food, Student Affairs hosts free popcorn and bagels (when available) on Wednesdays and Thursdays, respectively.

-6. Gallery Nights.
-Keep your Thursday nights free, because that’s when art gallery openings usually happen.
-It’s a great time to socialize and see what other CalArts students are working on, plus there are free music performances, too.
+5. Gallery Nights.
+Keep your Thursday nights free, because that’s when art gallery openings and music performances happen throughout the Institute (in addition to Theater and Dance productions already running).
+It’s a great time to socialize and see what other CalArts students are working on.
 The CalArts calendar compiles a complete list of events.

-7. All-gender bathrooms.
-CalArts has several all-gender bathrooms, with more being added all the time.
-Currently, there’s one in A205 and C201, two in the C-Art Studios, two in the Patty Disney Center for Life and Work, two near Stevenson Blanche Gallery, one in Butler Building #4 and one in Butler Building #5.
+6. All-gender bathrooms.
+CalArts has several all-gender bathrooms throughout campus: A205, C201, two in the C-Art Studios, two in the Patty Disney Center for Life and Work, two near Stevenson Blanche Gallery, one in Butler Building #4 and one in Butler Building #5.

 8. Know your room nicknames (and the CalArts vernacular).
 As you read in the entry above, there are a lot of nicknames for rooms and places around campus.
 Here are just a couple: BB stands for the Butler Buildings; The Palace is located in the Character Animation department; and the eX-Box is the meeting space near the front reception (it used to be the former box office, hence the name).
 Additional terms can be found in the CalArts Dictionary.

 To keep abreast of campus happenings, check out the CalArts calendar and the information pinned and taped to walls all over campus.
 We’re very proud of our poster culture and we think you’ll find that the posters are very informative.
-Also “like” our official Facebook page (California Institute of the Arts), follow us on Twitter (@calarts) and Instagram (@calarts), and join us on Snapchat (@snapcalarts).
+Also “like” our official Facebook page (California Institute of the Arts), or follow us on Twitter (@calarts) and Instagram (@calarts).

 Have a great first year!